 With visions of sculpted cheekbones dancing in your head, you might be tempted to reach straight for your favorite contour—don’t.
 Martin says the number one mistake women with round faces make when it comes to contouring is starting at the wrong place.
 To remedy this, he recommends highlighting at the tops of your cheekbones, down the bridge of your nose, and on your Cupid’s bow first, before even starting with contour.
 “Use a liquid highlighter and apply with your finger so you can feel the placement,” he says.

 “Once highlighter is applied, you can see where you need to create depth around your face,” he explains.
 Then just follow those shadows and gently add shading.
+Remember to blow any excess off of your brush before putting it to your face if you're using a powder; forgetting to do so will leave you with ruddy-looking cheeks.

 For rounder faces, it’s better to stick to shading right below the cheekbones.
 “If you want to contour your forehead and chin, only do this at night,” Martin says.
 “A full contour during the day is not friendly in natural light, no matter how skilled you are.”
-The same applies to your nose—Martin says that you should only use highlighter during the day and that there’s no need for any extra shading.
+The same applies to your nose—Martin notes that you should only use highlighter during the day and that there’s no need for any extra shading.
 “The highlighter will pop in daylight, so there’s no need to create depth on the sides of your nose,” he says.

-When it comes to contouring your cheekbones, Martin says to reach for a product that is two to three shades deeper than your own skin tone, preferably with minimal shimmer.
+When it comes to contouring your cheekbones, Martin says to reach for a product that is two to three shades deeper than your own skin tone, ideally one with minimal shimmer.
 For medium skin tones, he recommends Honest Beauty’s Luminizing Powder ($25) in Dusk Reflection (“it’s not too shimmery but adds depth”); for lighter skin tones, try Smashbox’s Step-by-Step Contouring Kit ($45) in Light/Medium.
 As for a universal shade, he recommends Dior’s Diorskin Nude Cosmopolite Illuminating Powder ($45), which is a “beautiful warm gold that’s perfect for all skin tones” and sweeps across your skin in the most natural way when applied with Surratt Beauty’s Artistique Highlight Brush ($115).

 Need a visual guide?
 Here’s a step-by-step tutorial on how to apply contour and highlighter.